CAD-Booster/SolidDNA/README.md

 # SolidDNA

 ## A user-friendly framework for SOLIDWORKS add-ins
 SolidDNA is a great framework to build SOLIDWORKS add-ins because it acts as a wrapper around the core SOLIDWORKS API.
 If a SOLIDWORKS API topic is hard to understand or otherwise annoying, we create a more user-friendly version for it.
+If we don't have an API for it yet, you can still access the underlying SOLIDWORKS objects.

 We'd love your help to keep expanding and improving this project.
 Before starting a big pull request, please create an issue and ask if it's something that would fit this project.

+## About this fork
+This repository is a fork of [SolidDNA](https://github.com/angelsix/solidworks-api) by AngelSix.
+Because that project wasn't actively maintained, we forked it, applied our improvements and published the results.

+We fixed bugs, made SolidDNA capable of running multiple add-ins and we strong-name signed the NuGet package.
+Signing lets us run multiple versions of SolidDNA side by side.
+To achieve that, we removed the dependency injection (because all add-ins run in the same thread) and removed running in a separate app domain (because it exposed SOLIDWORKS bugs).

 ## Tips for creating a pull request
 If you want to add a feature to SolidDNA or want to request a change, a Pull Request is the way to go.
 Fork the repository, create a feature branch, make your changes and create a pull request in this project.